lkoepsel/AVR_C/README.md

 If you are getting make errors, stating it can't find the target, more than likely the `DEPTH` variable is incorrect.

 ### env.make
-As stated above, instead of local enviromental variables, I have found it easier to maintain a top-level file called *env.make*, which contains all of the local customizable options.
+The method of changing parameters from local environmental variables such as *AVR_PORT* and *AVR_MCU* has changed.
+Instead of local enviromental variables, I have found it easier to maintain a top-level file called *env.make*, which contains all of the local customizable options.
 This file is added to the *make* process by an *include* at the top of file.
+It is **ignored** by git, so it must be created and updated, outside of the git process.

 The file, *env.make* is **not tracked by git** and it looks like this: (*macOS SERIAL parameter)
 ```make